 What’s New in No Man’s Sky Beyond?

 Although NMS’ current multiplayer system first debuted in Next, the Beyond Update takes it a step further by introducing the Nexus, a new social space that can be summoned into any system the player is currently in.
-The hub area serves as a space station where 16-32 players can interact with one another, browse through shops, pick up new missions, and use a teleporter to visit other players’ bases or check out featured creations from the NMS community.
+The hub area serves as a space station where 16-32 players can interact with one another, browse through the shops, take on new missions, and use a teleporter to visit other players’ bases or check out featured creations from the NMS community.

-Voice and networking features make it easier than ever to group up with nearby explorers and PC players can now benefit from an expanded chat interface.
-Removing some of the barriers that keep players separated is a great way to create a sense of community and spark both creativity and collaboration.
+Voice and networking features also make it easier than ever to group up with nearby explorers, and PC players can now benefit from an expanded chat interface.

 Quality of Life Improvements